calvinmfloyd/grobblR/README.md

 -   If the user wants different cells of the matrix to have different aesthetics, the user can utilize `grob_matrix()` and `alter_at()`.
--   The use can alter specific cells / groups of cells, and different aesthetics with `alter_at()` once the `grob_matrix()` object is initialized.
+-   The user can alter specific cells / groups of cells, and different aesthetics with `alter_at()` once the `grob_matrix()` object is initialized.
 -   Run `vignette("grob_matrix")` for more information on